 I was injured at work, what are my rights?

 You have the same legal rights whether you have been injured in an accident at work, are regularly getting hurt at work (with a repetitive strain injury such as carpal tunnel syndrome, for example), or are suffering from a work-related illness.
 It is important for you to understand your rights so that you can confidently manage your recovery and working future.
-Below is a basic plan of action you should try to follow:
+It doesn’t matter who you work for or what you do, from offices to factories, temps to care workers in the NHS, below is a basic plan of action you should try to follow:

 If an employer attempts to prevent you from seeking medical attention, they are in breach of the law and acting completely improperly.
 Most workplaces will have a designated first aid officer in the event of an injury.
 You should see this person but also make sure that you either visit your GP or local A&E department.
 Similarly, for an illness you should first visit your GP.